KhronosGroup/Vulkan-Loader/docs/LoaderDriverInterface.md

 In fact, much of the language can be found throughout this document, but is summarized here for convenience.
-Additionally, there should be a way to identify bad or non-conformant behavior in adriver and remedy it as soon as possible.
+Additionally, there should be a way to identify bad or non-conformant behavior in a driver and remedy it as soon as possible.
 Therefore, a policy numbering system is provided to clearly identify each policy statement in a unique way.